altdeep/LLM-Lab/NEU_syllabus.md

 * Product wireframes, mockups, and examples using publically available LLMs

 Aside from the weekly submissions, the final deliverable is a presentation of your findings.

+### Attendance

+This course is an online class **with a project-based seminar format**.
+"Project-based seminar format" means class time will often involve students leading discussion on topics the prepared before online sessions.

+Attendance points is based on the following:

+* Attending scheduled online sessions with the camera on.
+* Participating in and sometimes leading discussion.
+* Asking and answering questions each class session

+The class participation is taken seriously because more participation leads to a better quality class.
+Please be aware that if you do not participate, it will negatively affect your final grade.

 ## Suggested Prerequisites